 This is a cleaner program that can scan out and clear caches of all browsers on your Mac, including Safari, Google Chrome, Firefox, IE, Opera.
 Better than that, it can help you get more space on Mac by cleaning old files, removing duplicate files and completely uninstalling unwanted apps.

-The program is now available in Mac App Store and is free to download.
+The program is now free to download.

 If you have more question about browser caches and cleaning mac, please leave your comment below.